The products we use every day are not all created equally—those that we love and appreciate typically have three things in common.

 By getting direct feedback from your test users,' you will be able to identify what you need to add, change, or remove in order to make the product as attractive as possible to people.

 Maybe your product was designed to do a certain very specific thing, but after conducting UX research, you realize that people are actually using it to do something totally different or could be using it to do something else as well.
-This, in turn, can inform your marketing strategy and allows you to implement features, bells, and whistles that your competition may have entirely overlooked, giving you a competitive advantage.
+This, in turn, can inform your marketing strategy and allow you to implement features, bells, and whistles that your competition may have entirely overlooked, giving you a significant competitive advantage.

 We have been speaking about UX research in very broad general terms, but there are actually several different types of UX research.
 Let's go over the two main types of UX research so that you can determine when and how to use each type.